-Good line managers are actively involved with their team members, providing support, offering encouragement, and delivering positive and constructive feedback on a daily basis.
-Line managers directly influence employee satisfaction and engagement and, as a result, organizational productivity and even customer satisfaction.
+Good line managers are actively involved with their team members, providing support, offering encouragement, and delivering constructive feedback on a daily basis.
+They directly influence employee satisfaction and engagement and, as a result, organizational productivity and even customer satisfaction.

-Talent development is a key priority for any organization, and line managers have a good bit of control over the identification, development, and promotion of talented professionals on their teams.
+Talent development is a key priority for any organization, and line managers have a good amount of control over the identification, development, and promotion of talented professionals on their teams.
 The next generation of line managers often emerges from these teams.